Iron-Ham/hesham8.github.io/_posts/2015-09-26-eight-queens-genetic-algorithm.md

 Inheritance is a very important property of genetic algorithms, as it, through the crossover step, allows the algorithm to trend upwards.

-## Optimizing Genetic Algorithms

-Genetic algorithms often perform better with some meta-heuristic optimization of the algorithm's constant values, such as `MUTATION_RATE` and the `CULLING_THRESHOLD`.
-Meta-heuristic optimizations can greatly increase the performance of genetic algorithms.
-Genetic algorithms are often used in optimization problems, such as circuit layout and chip design.
-They've helped to bring in the new field of [evolvable hardware](https://en.wikipedia.org/wiki/Evolvable_hardware).

-## Further Reading

-There's a lot of neat applications of these algorithms.
-There are a ton of journals that cover this, but for a more fun reading, check [this](http://www.damninteresting.com/on-the-origin-of-circuits/) out.

 For the full code sample used here, please visit [GitHub](https://github.com/hesham8/daily-challenge/tree/master/8Queens).

+If you found this interesting, check *[this](http://www.damninteresting.com/on-the-origin-of-circuits/)* out.

 [^1]: <https://en.wikipedia.org/wiki/Eight_queens_puzzle>
 [^2]: <https://en.wikipedia.org/wiki/Culling>